From Bangkok to Ayutthaya: A Complete Guide!

 Bangkok to Ayutthaya with Guided Tour

-If you don’t want to go on your own, then it is best to join a guided day tour from Bangkok to Ayutthaya.
-There are many different amazing tours on GetyourGuide.
+If you don’t want to go on your own, then it is best to join a guided day trip from Bangkok to Ayutthaya.
+There are many outstanding tours on GetyourGuide.
 Depending on the excursion, pick-up from the hotel is included, often also lunch, snacks and entrance fees.
 Reviews give a good overview of what the best providers are.

 Travel Time: day trip | Tour-Price: from 40 euros per person

 To search for different transfer options and tickets in advance, we can recommend the online portal 12Go.Asia.
 Here you will find a huge range of different tickets for almost everywhere in Thailand.
 There are also helpful reviews that you can check before booking.

 In Ayutthaya’s huge Historical Park there are numerous ancient temples and historical sights to admire.
 The highlight is for sure, the famous Buddha head, grown in a tree, which is probably the most photographed attraction in the city.
 If you would like to learn more about this wonderful temple city and its most beautiful attractions, then take a look at our Ayutthaya Travel Guide.
 There, we show you the top highlights, including great pictures and insider tips!

 Ayutthaya has a fabulous range of fantastic accommodation.
 From cheap backpacker hostels to stylish guesthouses and hotels with pools, you’ll find it all.
 If you’re looking for a recommended place to stay in Ayutthaya, we can give you these tips along the way…It’s worth a look!